urvin-compliance/caracal-example/README.md

 single-threaded.
 If you try to load the example page using Webrick, the request will timeout.

-We recommend using Unicorn instead.
-The unicorn gem will be installed when you `bundle install`.
+We recommend using Puma instead.
+The puma gem will be installed when you `bundle install`.